SvOlli/raspi-initramfs/README.md

 Here is the output of the bootchart of a system running an http-server:
 (build with ./buildinitramfs.sh httpd)

 ![bootchart](bootlog.png)

-Note that the limiting factor is not starting the web server, waiting for the network interface to get started and running the dhcp client.
+Note that the limiting factor is not starting the web server, but waiting for the network interface to get started and running the dhcp client.